 The fungus overwinters on dead apple leaves or fruit on the ground.
 During winter, black structures (pseudothecia) develop in the dead tissue.
 During the spring, in the presence of moisture and over a wide range of temperatures, pseudothecia produce sexual spores (ascospores), which are forcibly discharged and moved by air currents to infect young developing foliage and fruit.
 Infections are visible 8 to 15 days later.
 They in turn produce asexual spores (conidia) in 15 to 18 days whenever weather conditions are favorable.
 Conidia cause new infections, continuing the disease cycle.

 All outer parts of unopened fruit buds are highly susceptible to infection when exposed after cluster buds break.
 Bud or blossom infection often leads to shedding of blossoms or to severe infection of developing fruit.
-Preventing infection of flower stalks and sepals is important for successful scab management.
+Preventing infection of flower pedicel and sepals is important for successful scab management.

 Mature apple fruit are much less susceptible to apple scab than immature fruit.
 However, infections can occur near harvest, which are not observed until apples are in storage.
 It can take as little as 6 hours of wetness at 70°F for infection of fruit around bloom, but it takes almost 48 hours of wetness at the same temperature to infect mature fruit.

 Apple cultivars not easily grown in western Washington, Oregon, or British Columbia include Red Delicious, Rome Beauty, Jonathan, Winesap, Granny Smith, Gala, Summerred, and Jersey Mac.
+Crabapples are also hosts of this fungus.

 Symptoms The first visible symptoms on leaves in spring are pale, chlorotic, water-soaked spots the size of a pinhead.
 These enlarge, becoming darker and smoky in appearance, later taking on an olive shade and ultimately a brownish black color.
 Spots may be any shape but are frequently circular.
 Young infections often show a radiating spread of fungal tissue through the leaf, and such areas later appear as irregular, brown-colored infections.
 Diseased leaves can be curled and distorted and often drop early, thus defoliating and weakening the tree.